 At the other end of the spectrum, pure functional languages reason in terms of abstract values and mathematical truths only, not in terms of objects and assignments and procedures stored in memory, so reflection makes little sense for them.
 They don't lose much by using static typing.
 They gain a lot, however.
 In the absence of side effects, and in a culture that encourages juggling with partially applied functions, the plumbing of a program can become very complex, and this is just the kind of complexity that static checkers can check.
 Monad transformers for instance consist of almost nothing but mind-bogglingly complex plumbing.
 Haskell programmers are more than happy to accept the hassle in return for the debugging help.
 (Haskell programmers are the world champions in turning lemons into lemonade.
 First they turned the absence of assignments into a good thing; then they enriched hasslesome, boring old static types, so that they became an expressive language for machine-checked partial specifications.)

 In conclusion, the choice between static typing and dynamic typing should match other choices, such as the choice of a programming paradigm.
 Sometimes dynamic typing is obviously best, and sometimes static typing is.
-But in the huge area in between, the choice is a trade-off between safety and efficiency on the one hand, and reflection and flexibility on the other, based on how much can be gained in each of these four domains in a particular language or for a particular programming task (as well as on the way the programmer prefers to work and think).
+But in the huge area in between, the choice is a trade-off between safety and efficiency on the one hand, and reflection and flexibility on the other, based on how much can be gained in each of these four domains in a particular language or for a particular programming task.

 I have spoken.